JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/EDR/graph-crowdstrike.md

     ***Falcon*** and ***Spotlight*** APIs.
 *   Enter the **API client secret** used to authenticate with the CrowdStrike
     ***Falcon*** and ***Spotlight*** APIs.
+*   Enter the **Availability Zone** you'd like to use for API calls.
+Leave blank to use the main API endpoint.
+For example, entering `us-2` as the availability zone will result in the use of a CrowdStrike API endpoint of `api.us-2.crowdstrike.com`

 4. Click **Create Configuration** once all values are provided.